imypullan/bankingAPI/README.md

 `GET /accounts`

 This endpoint sends a JSON of all accounts within the accounts collection.
-No authentication currently required.
+No authentication currently required (it's a terrible bank).

 ##### Success Response